 What additional low-calorie sweeteners might be available in the future?

-Low-calorie sweeteners that may be available in the U.S. in the near future include alitame and cyclamate.
-A petition has been filed with the FDA for approval of a promising new low-calorie sweetener, alitame.
-Alitame is a highly intense sweetener (2000 times sweeter that sucrose).
-It has a sugar-like taste and offers good heat stability.
-Alitame is well suited for use in a broad array of food products, including beverages, frozen desserts and baked goods.
+A low-calorie sweetener that may be available in the U.S. in the near future is cyclamate.
 A petition for cyclamate's reapproval also is under review by FDA.
 If cyclamate is reapproved, it will be used in combination with other sweeteners for most uses due to its relatively low sweetness intensity (30 times sweeter than sucrose).

 What quantities of low-calorie sweeteners are consumed each year?